konpits/portfolio-project/README.md

 * It was tricky to adjust the contact form to match my figma design
 * I had to make a new resized photo as the original did not look good on the mobile version.

-### Comments and Changes
+### Future Enhancements
-* I would like to animate the skills bars
+* I would like to add a loading feature for the skill bars as an animation
 * I would like to add a new section of some nice future projects
 * I would like to add a blured box that will appear on hover with some bio paragraph
-* I would like to include some parallax effects because the look good but keep the content light at the same time
+* I would like to include some parallax effects because they look good but keep the content light at the same time
 * I would like to add a menu once the website have more sections
-* Cross browser capabilities - I didn’t really do any work so the website would facilitate for older browsers